Early morning car crash results in lane closures

-UPDATE: Police say two people have life-threatening injuries after a crash in Bartonville.
+PEORIA, Ill.
+(WMBD) — (UPDATE) — Police said two people have life-threatening injuries after a crash in Bartonville Friday morning, April 16.

 Three cars were involved in the wreck, sending all three drivers to the hospital.